-Ken Fisher is a 30 year Forbes magazine columnist, author of 11 books including 4 New York Times best sellers, founder and Executive Chairman of Fisher Investments, and recipient of numerous awards and recognition.
+Ken Fisher is a 30+ year and longest continuously running Forbes magazine columnist, author of 11 books including 4 New York Times best sellers, founder and Executive Chairman of Fisher Investments, and recipient of numerous awards and recognition.

 Follow Fisher Investments on:

-Ken Fisher has written the monthly "Portfolio Strategy" column in Forbes for the last 30 years, which makes him the 3rd longest running columnist in the magazine's 90+ year history.
+Ken Fisher has written the monthly "Portfolio Strategy" column in Forbes for over 30 years, which makes him the longest continuously running columnist in the magazine's 90+ year history.

 Ken Fisher is the Executive Chairman and Co-Chief Investment Officer of Fisher Investments, an over $67 billion1 independent, fee-only investment adviser.